 “Cheese is good for your health!
-It’s rich in calcium and vitamin B12,” says the cheesemonger.
+It’s rich in calcium and vitamin B12.”
+This is a common notion among society.

-One overlooked fact is that the cheese protein amount is higher than you think.
-This makes cheese a good source of protein too, other than legumes, grains, vegetables, and soy.
+The cheese protein amount is higher than you think.
+Cheeses are good sources of protein, alongside legumes, grains, vegetables, and soy.

 And, here’s another fact.

 The cheeses you should reach for are healthy cheeses, which are high in protein and low in fat.

 In this article, we’ve listed 6 of the healthiest cheeses that make an excellent addition to your diet.
 Read on to find out.

 Most of us would agree that cheese is a good source of calcium because it’s made of milk.

 This raises the question, “Does cheese have protein?”

 Let’s see what the nutritional data tells us about protein in cottage cheese.

 A cup of cottage cheese (145g, 5oz) offers: